-Animal models mislead scientists and this has resulted in human deaths
+Animal models mislead scientists and this results in real human harm and fatalities

 For references for the following text, please visit the ‘Articles Published in Peer Reviewed Literature’ at our senior doctor’s website.